 What type of bed is best for Parkinson's patients?

 For individuals with Parkinson's disease, an adjustable bed might be the most suitable choice.
 Adjustable beds can provide support and comfort to the patient, making it easier for them to safely move in and out of bed.
-Additionally, certain safety devices such as side rails or non-slip surfaces may help promote safety for patients as well.
+Additionally, certain safety devices such as side rails may help promote safety for patients as well.

 How can I help a Parkinson's patient move in bed?